pedrolpena/libusb-winedll/README.txt

 --files included are--

-libusb-1.0_main.c    -contains wrapper functions around native libusb calls libusb-1.0.spec      -spec file that describes the interface as if it were a DLL makeit.sh            -script to compile the source files README.txt           -this file
+libusb-1.0_main.c        -contains wrapper functions around native libusb calls libusb-1.0.spec          -spec file that describes the interface as if it were a DLL libusb_function_list.txt -contains list of libusb functions makeit.sh                -script to compile the source files README.txt               -this file

 --files that will be created--

 libusb-1.0.dll.so        -the fakedll
 libusb-1.0_main.o        -the object file